openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 4. Run Model Optimizer to converter the model from the TensorFlow 2 format to an IR:

-> **NOTE:** Before you run the convertion, make sure you have installed all the Model Optimizer dependencies for TensorFlow 2.
+> **NOTE:** Before you run the conversion, make sure you have installed all the Model Optimizer dependencies for TensorFlow 2.
 ```sh
 mo --saved_model_dir yolov4 --output_dir models/IRs --input_shape [1,608,608,3] --model_name yolov4
 ```